-The school has built an extremely strong and important relationship with Te Taumutu Rūnanga, allowing us to utilise their knowledge, prowess and strength.
-Te Taumutu Rūnanga is the representative body and kaitiaki (guardians) of Te Waihora and the surrounding takiwā (region), including the whole of the Selwyn District, of which Lincoln High School is a part of.
+Our kura | school has built an extremely strong and important relationship with Te Taumutu Rūnanga, allowing us to utilise their knowledge, prowess and strength.
+Te Taumutu Rūnanga is the representative body and kaitiaki (guardians) of Te Waihora and the surrounding takiwā (region), including the whole of the Selwyn District, of which Te Kura Tuarua o Waihora is a part of.
 Leaders and staff are committed to valuing and promoting te ao Māori and the rūnanga has been involved in making biculturalism more prominent in the school.